The final one-on-one: 7 questions to ask when offboarding employees8 min read

 Following the offboarding process, the exit interview is one of the last memorable and deep conversational interactions they have with your organization.
 Not only should it be approachable, but it should offer them a chance to give an honest review of their experience.

-Give them the space to feel safe and to share openly.
+Similar to any other one-on-one meeting, give them the space to feel safe and to share openly.
 Remember to recognize the contributions they’ve made during their tenure.

 7 questions to ask your employee during offboarding